ParcelVision/SLMM/ba-live-exercise.md

 Given a quote request, we want to return a list of prices we have discovered from all carriers.

+In this context a quote means: A list of carriers which can collect from a provided collection point, and deliver to a delivery location, including the costs for each.

 ### Assumptions

 You can assume that: